Back to blog

 Vague activity description.
 Be concrete — “management consulting”, not “services of all kinds”.
 Changes are possible later but cost a new fee.

 Forgetting to update the address.
-Moving locations means re-registering at the new Gewerbeamt.
+Moving locations means a change (GewA 2) or deregistration and a new registration.

 Missing a permit requirement.
 Some trades — security, brokerage, hospitality, regulated crafts — need an extra permit before registration.